apache/spark/docs/sql-programming-guide.md

 line must contain a separate, self-contained valid JSON object.
 For more information, please see [JSON Lines text format, also called newline-delimited JSON](http://jsonlines.org/).

-For a regular multi-line JSON file, add a named parameter `wholeFile` to `true`.
+For a regular multi-line JSON file, set a named parameter `wholeFile` to `TRUE`.

 {% include_example json_dataset r/RSparkSQLExample.R %}